 NCache, being an extremely scalable distributed cache, allows you to add and remove server nodes at runtime to enhance the overall performance of NCache.
 While monitoring your cluster, if you feel like the requests/sec are far greater than the number of servers available to entertain those requests, you can add one or multiple cache nodes inside your deployment.

 There are multiple ways through which you can scale the NCache cluster in your AKS deployment.
-You can use the NCache Web Manager or NCache PowerShell tool or even the NCache YAML file.
+You can use the NCache Management Center, NCache PowerShell tool, or even the NCache YAML file.
 To know more about how these methods are used to add and remove nodes from the cluster, visit our documentation on Adding Cache Servers in an AKS Cluster and Removing Cache Servers from an AKS Cluster.